 Heart disease remains the leading cause of death in the United States, killing about 630,000 people a year (x).
-But heart disease is a general term, and several major disorders fall under this term.
-One of these disorders, cardiomyopathy, refers to diseases of the cardiac muscle (the myocardium) that make pumping blood more difficult.
-Damage to the heart muscle then causes thickening and swelling of the tissues, making circulation less efficient.
-Then, as the heart muscle weakens, some areas of the heart may shrink.
-In all cases, though, the heart loses the ability to pump blood efficiently, leading to chronic heart failure.
-This is also known as congestive heart failure (CHF).
+But several major disorders fall under this term.
+One of these disorders, cardiomyopathy, refers to diseases of the cardiac muscle (the myocardium) which that make pumping blood more difficult.
+Over time cardiomyopathy causes damage to the heart muscle, loses the ability to pump blood efficiently and leads to chronic heart failure.
+Cardiomyopathy is also known as congestive heart failure (CHF).

-Although cardiomyopathy is progressive and incurable, treatment can slow it down.
+Cardiomyopathy is progressive and incurable.
+However, treatment can slow it down.
 This treatment usually consists of prescription medication and lifestyle changes that include a heart-healthy diet and weight loss.

 Types of Cardiomyopathy

 Dilated cardiomyopathy, also known as enlarged heart, is the most common kind of cardiomyopathy (x).
 This condition starts in the left ventricle, which becomes thin and stretched, growing less efficient at pumping blood.

 Hypertrophic cardiomyopathy occurs when cells of the myocardium become unusually enlarged, causing the walls of both ventricles to thicken.
 If this thickening of the heart tissues significantly prevents blood from flowing out of the ventricle correctly, it is called obstructive hypertrophic cardiomyopathy.
 Nonobstructive hypertrophic cardiomyopathy, on the other hand, is the thickening of the heart tissues that does not significantly block blood flow.